inbravo/togaf-feature-set/study-notes/part-4.md

 - The ARS provides a ***Quantitative View of the Solution***, stating measurable criteria that must be met during the implementation.
 ARS Contains
   - Success measures
   - Architecture requirements
-  - Business service contracts
-  - Application service contracts
+  - Business service contracts and Application service contracts
-  - Implementation guidelines
-  - Implementation specifications
-  - Implementation standards
+  - Implementation guidelines, specifications and standards
   - Interoperability requirements
   - IT Service Management requirements
   - Constraints